How To Prepare For College

 Visit your school counselor

 The school guidance counselor is a leading character in your college story.
-The guidance counselor can help keep you on track for high school graduation, as well as make sure you’re aware of all kinds of resources like college fairs, campus tours, scheduling entrance exams, and a host of other things.
+The guidance counselor can help keep you on track for high school graduation, as well as make sure you’re aware of all kinds of resources like college fairs, campus tours, or scheduling entrance exams.

 Take the PSAT/National Merit Scholarship Qualifying Test